'The Best Part Of The First Amendment': Dave Chappelle Accepts Mark Twain Prize

 "That was the funniest thing I'd ever seen in my life," SNL's Kenan Thompson said on the red carpet.
 Thompson also reflected a bit on Chappelle's style as a comedian: "Whatever your fears might be, he wants to clear the air and dig down and find out what's really funny about different situations.
 And that's the ultimate job of a comedian, and he's great at it."

 Chappelle famously walked away from Comedy Central midway through the show's third season.
 Jon Stewart was also working at Comedy Central at the time, hosting The Daily Show.
-On stage, Stewart called Chappelle's Show a "cultural phenomenon" that Comedy Central "would do anything to keep going."
+Onstage, Stewart called Chappelle's Show a "cultural phenomenon" that Comedy Central "would do anything to keep going."

 "And they offered Dave $50 million to just give us ... one more," Stewart said.
 "But Dave, at that moment, was conflicted because of the difficulty of how the show was to do, because he wondered about its impact on the audience that he meant it for.
 And he wondered if the creative process wasn't right for it.
 And he walked away.

-"And it was that moment that I remember thinking: 'Comedy Central has $50 million?'"
+"And it was that moment that I remember thinking: 'Comedy Central has $50 million?' "

 Chappelle eventually went back to doing stand-up, weaving his often raunchy jokes with serious reflections on social issues.
-He's taken on the #MeToo movement and cancel culture.
+He has taken on the #MeToo movement and cancel culture.

 Chappelle took some heat recently when he said he didn't believe Michael Jackson's accusers, and when he made jokes about transgender people.
 You'd be hard-pressed to find a group that Chappelle has not joked about.